awsdocs/aws-powershell-user-guide/doc_source/pstools-pipelines.md

 In the following example, which uses `Get-S3Object`, the `$c` variable contains `S3Object` instances for *every* key in the bucket `test`, potentially a very large data set\.

 ```
-$c = Get-S3Object -BucketName test
+PS > $c = Get-S3Object -BucketName test
 ```

-If you want to retain control of the amount of data returned, you can continue to use parameters on the individual cmdlets \(e\.g\. `MaxKey` on `Get-S3Object`\) or you can explicitly handle paging yourself by using a combination of paging parameters on the cmdlets, and data placed in the `$AWSHistory` variable to get the service's next token data\.
+If you want to retain control of the amount of data returned, you can use parameters on the individual cmdlets \(for example, `MaxKey` on `Get-S3Object`\) or you can explicitly handle paging yourself by using a combination of paging parameters on the cmdlets, and data placed in the `$AWSHistory` variable to get the service's next token data\.
 The following example uses the MaxKeys parameter to limit the number of `S3Object` instances returned to no more than the first 500 found in the bucket\.

 ```
-$c = Get-S3Object -BucketName test -MaxKey 500
+PS > $c = Get-S3Object -BucketName test -MaxKey 500
 ```

 To know if more data was available but not returned, use the `$AWSHistory` session variable entry that recorded the service calls made by the cmdlet\.

-If the following expression evaluates to $true, you can find the `next` marker for the next set of results using `$AWSHistory.LastServiceResponse.NextMarker`\.
+If the following expression evaluates to $true, you can find the `next` marker for the next set of results using `$AWSHistory.LastServiceResponse.NextMarker`:

 ```
 $AWSHistory.LastServiceResponse -ne $null && $AWSHistory.LastServiceResponse.IsTruncated